Natural Baby Life logo (480 x 130)

 One way to control the milk flow in a bottle is through the nipple size.

 Different brands have different variations in size, but most begin with a ‘preemie’ or ‘newborn’ level and go on up from there.
-There are often guidelines for when to use which size nipple, but the ranges can vary, and each child is different.
-A too-big nipple on a bottle can lead to a strong flow of milk that might be too hard for your baby to keep up with.
+There are often guidelines for when to use each size nipple, but the ranges can vary, and each child is different.
+A nipple that’s too big can lead to a strong flow of milk that might be too hard for your baby to keep up with.

 When your baby can’t swallow all the milk that enters their mouth, the excess will dribble out the side.